The64thGamer/cheeseepedia/content/gh9fjjd9mc0x73p1/content.md

 ### Sky Crawl & Toddler Town

-The Sky Crawl is an early concept of the {{< wiki-link "Skytubes" >}}, which were colorful tubes that were paired with the Ball Crawl.
+The Sky Crawl is an early concept of the [Skytubes], which were colorful tubes that were paired with the Ball Crawl.
 These tubes were usually near 'Toddler Town', an earlier concept of the Toddler Zone, an area with a smaller ball crawl, games, and rides suitable for smaller children.

-### Games Package {{< cite 2 >}}
+### Games Package [2]

 - [After Shock](https://www.highwaygames.com/arcade-machines/aftershock-and-the-7119/)
 - Chuck E. Cheese's Photo Ride (1993)